1100266506/COVID_hackathon_FBInstantGame/updates.md

 - mobile version css created
 - added photos for credits page
 - created disclaimer page (between home screen and demographic questions)

+July 30, 2020
+- updated splash screen, moving buttons
+- added images for credits, part 2
+- fixed scoring bug, by creating a null diagnosisArray such that the quiz gives new results each time the quiz is taken